 Imani Uzuri was in residence from May 20 to June 17, 2019 in partnership with the Jerome Foundation.

 Songs of Sanctuary for the Black Madonna

-Former Jerome Foundation Composer/Sound Artist Fellow, Imani Uzuri, plans to continue researching for her forthcoming work Songs of Sanctuary for the Black Madonna, a large multi-movement theatrical orchestral and choral work celebrating the iconography of the holy and controversial Black Madonna through the lens of Black feminine sacredness and sexuality.
-As a 2019 Composer in Residence at Camargo Foundation in Cassis, France, Uzuri will visit Black Madonna shrines in Marseilles and Saintes-Maries-de-la-Mer, integrate her research from previous international Black Madonna sojourns and begin developing the libretto and composing the score for her forthcoming aformentioned large music work Songs of Sanctuary for the Black Madonna.
+Former Jerome Foundation Composer/Sound Artist Fellow, Imani Uzuri continued researching for her work Songs of Sanctuary for the Black Madonna, a large multi-movement theatrical orchestral and choral work celebrating the iconography of the holy and controversial Black Madonna through the lens of Black feminine sacredness and sexuality.
+As a 2019 Composer in Residence at Camargo Foundation in Cassis, France, Uzuri visited Black Madonna shrines in Marseilles and Saintes-Maries-de-la-Mer, integrated her research from previous international Black Madonna sojourns and began developing the libretto and composing the score for her aformentioned large music work Songs of Sanctuary for the Black Madonna.